 Robert Eyler, Ph.D.

-Frank Howard Allen Research Fellow and Director of the Executive MBA Program, Claremont McKenna College, Sonoma State University
+rank Howard Allen Research Fellow and Director of the Executive MBA Program, Claremont McKenna College, Sonoma State University

 With the economy teetering on the tightrope of recovery and rumors of a double-dip recession on the rise, it’s hard to tell where the U.S. will land in 2012.
 Despite efforts by the Federal Reserve to help the world of finance and stimulate growth by dropping interest rates, borrowers are still reluctant to borrow, and banks are still reluctant to lend.
 The pressure is now on the Fed to provide some relief, but a third round of quantitative easing, or QE3, might not be the answer.

 Robert Eyler, Ph.D., Frank Howard Allen Research Fellow and Director of the Executive MBA Program at Sonoma State University, gives his opinion on the likelihood of a recession in 2012 and what the Fed can do — if anything — to shock the U.S. back to life.
 He says removing problems at the consumer level might be part of the answer.
 Professor Eyler is the author of “Money and Banking: An International Text.”

 Have the odds of a recession in 2012 declined, and if so, what odds would you now put on a recession in 2012?